 We seek to establish a holistic support system in which researchers can embody these principles as whole human beings, build inclusive "contemplative scientific communities", and join ranks to meet the challenges that humanity faces today.
-The convergence of modern science and ancient wisdom traditions can support sciences and humanities to fulfill their constructive role in society and inspire collaboration beyond confines of academia.
+We believe that the convergence of modern science and ancient wisdom traditions can support sciences and humanities to fulfill their constructive role in society and inspire collaboration beyond confines of academia.